Stability of Sobolev inequalities on Riemannian manifolds with Ricci curvature lower bounds: Introduction

 with $|A-\frac{2^*-2}{n}|+|B-1|\le \delta$ (see Remark \ref{rmk:weaker assumptino}). \item The first part of Theorem \ref{thm:qualitative SobCompact intro} holds also restricting to the class of non constant spherical bubbles, that is $w_{a,b,z}$ with $b \neq 0$. \item The second part of Theorem \ref{thm:qualitative SobCompact intro} should be read as follows: if the almost extremal function $u$ is close to a constant, then (up to changing the constant) the reminder is close in $L^2$-sense to a cosine of the distance.
 Thus, since

 this means that $u$ still retains, at a `second-order' approximation, the shape of a spherical bubble.
-This extra information essentially comes from the fact that the linearization of the Sobolev inequality is the Poincar\'e inequality.
+This extra information essentially comes from the fact that the linearization of the Sobolev inequality is the Poincar\'e inequality, which means that plugging in \eqref{eq:Sob main intro} functions of the type $1+\eps f$ and sending $\eps \to 0$ gives the sharp Poincar\'e inequality for $f$ (see e.g.\ \cite[Lemma 6.7]{NobiliViolo21}).
+Therefore if $1+\eps f$ satisfies almost equality in \eqref{eq:Sob main intro}, then $f$ almost satisfies equality in the sharp Poincar\'e inequality and thus should be close to a cosine of the distance (see \cite{CavalettiMondinoSemola19}).

 \item When $M$ is not the round sphere, the existence of an extremizer, that is a function which maximizes ${\mathcal{Q}}(u)$, is unknown in general.
+This question is contained in \cite[Question 4B, Pag.
+120]{Hebey99} as part of the so-called $AB$-program around Sobolev inequalities on general Riemannian manifolds.
+In this direction, we mention the Sobolev-alternative statement proved in \cite[Theorem 6.8]{NobiliViolo21}.

 Nevertheless, thanks to the above theorem, we are able to say something about the shape of functions for which this ratio is large, i.e.\ satisfying \eqref{eq:almost extremal intro}. \end{enumerate}

 \begin{remark} \rm Note that above we deal only with $p=2$.
 The reason is that the inequality

 is false for any $p>2$, $A>0$ and any $(M,g)$ closed manifold (see \cite[Prop.
 4.1]{Hebey99}). \fr \end{remark} As an application of Theorem \ref{thm:qualitative SobCompact intro}, we prove a stability-type result for minimizing Yamabe metrics.
 Recall that a solution to the Yamabe problem on a Riemannian manifold $(M,g)$ is a smooth positive function $u$ such that the metric $u^{\frac{4}{n-2}}g$ has constant scalar curvature (see \cite{Yamabe60} and also the surveys \cite{LP87,BrendleMarques11}).
 After the works \cite{Trudinger68, Aubin76-3, Schoen84} it is known that a solution exists on every closed Riemannian manifold and that can be found as a minimizer of